-Your computer's all-in-one design offers a variety of data storage options:
+Your computer offers a variety of data storage options:

-- The high capacity Enhanced-IDE hard disk drive. - The hard drive is upgradeable, enabling you to increase your storage capacity in the future.
-Consult your dealer if you need to upgrade. - The floppy disk drive. - The floppy disk drive accepts standard 1.44MB 3.5" diskettes. - The high speed optical drive.

-Depending on your model, you have a CD-ROM, DVD-ROM, DVD/CD-RW combo, DVD-RW or DVD dual drive.
+- The high capacity Enhanced-IDE hard disk drive.
+The hard drive is upgradeable, enabling you to increase your storage capacity in the future.
+Consult your dealer if you need to upgrade. - The high speed optical drive.
+Depending on your model, you have a DVD/CD-RW Combo or DVD-Dual drive.
 The optical drive provides increased storage capacity, as well as offering a host of multimedia possibilities.

-See the section entitled--"A tour of your computer" on page 3--for the locations of these drives.
+See the section entitled "A tour of your computer" on page 3 for the locations of these drives.